itsjamiefhill/infra-ds923p-devops/docs/03-consul-setup.md

 4. **Command Line**: Using the Consul CLI (if installed)
 5. **Host Entry**: If you've added the hosts file entry, simply `http://consul.service.consul:8500`

+When SSL is enabled, HTTPS endpoints are also available.

 ## Memory Optimization for Synology

 Since the DS923+ has 32GB RAM, you can optimize Consul's memory usage: